dogata/dogata.github.io/_posts/2017-07-15-GTD-classification.md

 With GraphLab's gradient boosted tree, the accuracy is about 72% for the training data.
 ![](/assets/gradient_boosted_tree.png)

-Also, the most frequent value is the attach type (6 = Explosives/Bombs/Dynamites).
+Also, the most frequent value is the attack type (6 = Explosives/Bombs/Dynamites).